shuhad786/Budget-app/README.md

 Clone this repository to your desired folder:

-cd into BLOG
+cd into budget-app

 ### Install

 Install this project with:

-run gem install rails command in terminal run bundle install
+run gem install rails command in terminal

+run bundle install

 ### Usage

 To run the project, execute the following command:

-rails s -p 3002
+rails s

 ### Run tests